Waveframe-Labs/Neurotransparency-Doctrine/doctrine/Neurotransparency_Doctrine.md

 ### Axiom 3 — Integrity

-All reasoning artifacts must be preserved in immutable form with **cryptographically verifiable integrity**.
+All reasoning artifacts must be preserved in immutable, integrity-protected form.

 ### Axiom 4 — Independence